 When can I submit my abstract?

-Abstracts can be submitted from mid-November until mid-February each year for the Annual Meeting for that year.
+Abstracts can be submitted from November 30, 2017 until February 22, 2018 for the 70th AACC Annual Scientific Meeting & Clinical Lab Expo.

-Can I present submit my abstract if it has been published somewhere else?
+Can I submit my abstract if it has been published somewhere else?

 The content must not have been previously published in a copyrighted, peer reviewed journal, such as Clinical Chemistry, by any one or more of the submitting authors.
 This does not apply to previous publication in an AACC local section or division newsletter or publication in conference proceedings that are distributed to conference attendees.

 Is there a fee for submitting an abstract?